gradha/gradha.github.io/src/articles/38-prototyping-a-dumb-server-for-location-sharing-apps.rst

 <https://en.wikipedia.org/wiki/Find_My_Friends>`_, offering pretty much the
 same service as Google, except for the fact that you were limited to using Apple devices and, at least at that time, there was no way to view a friend's location on a desktop web browser.
-These limitations set the world on fire, and thus a new era of location tracking apps *officially* emerged.
+Those limitations set the world on fire, and thus a new era of location tracking apps *officially* emerged.

 Google closed its service in 2013 (and so had to do my friend), but later